ptmr3/Image-Search/README.md

-The Fluxx flow consists of 3 major layers: the View Layer, the Action Layer, and the Store Layer
+The Fluxx flow consists of 3 major layers: the View Layer, the Action Layer, and the Store Layer.

 - **View Layer** - The View Layer only handles what it must.
 For the most part, this entails handling of UI components, and initiating action flows.